elotroalex/frontlines/pages/ebola_history.md

 ### Movement Among and Across Populations

-High rates of movement across West Africa are largely driven by the importance of seeking economic opportunity as people travel daily for work.
-This mobility is viewed by some as economic and political advantage, and the ability to migrate with ease retains social value.[^9] Women in particular often cross borders to trade in city markets, bringing them in contact with strangers at a rate disproportionate to the men of the region.[^10]
+High rates of movement across West Africa are largely driven by the importance of seeking economic opportunity.
+People travel daily for work.
+This mobility is viewed by some as an economic and political advantage, and the ability to migrate with ease retains social value.[^9] Women in particular often cross borders to trade in city markets, resulting in increased interpersonal contact at a rate disproportionate to the men of the region.[^10]

 <div class="inline-image-reference">